 - Uneven floors, Cracked drywall, sticking doors or Windows: sometimes a few uneven or settled piers in your foundation can cause these issues.
-Resetting piers, and posts at correct heights can sometimes correct these issues.
+Resetting piers and posts at correct heights can sometimes correct these issues.

 - Bug (Termite) damage: Termite damage can cause your posts to need replacing.
-Remodeling, or moving of load bearing walls: Moving load bearing walls, or placing extremely heavy objects in one area of your home can call for additional piers and posts to support the addition weight.
+Remodeling, or moving of load bearing walls: Moving load bearing walls, or placing extremely heavy objects in one area of your home can call for additional piers and posts to support the additional weight.

 Drainage problems are often more severe under post and beam structures than concrete slab foundations.
 Most homes here in the Portland and Vancouver area are post and beam foundations.

 Post and beam foundations allow access to your homes underside – this area is commonly referred to as the “crawl space”.
 Posts placed upon concrete piers that come into contact with water or soil are at risk of rotting or mold, and therefore need to be replaced.